Cultural Land Management

-First nations cultural land management knowledge, built up over 1000’s of years needs to be better respected and integrated into Land Management practices across Australia through meaningful education for Indigenous rangers followed by collaboration with community networks such as landcare.
+First Nations Peoples cultural land management knowledge, built up over 1000’s of years needs to be better respected and integrated into Land Management practices across Australia through meaningful education for landcare and collaboration with Indigenous rangers.

 First Nations Peoples connection to Country provides a rich source of knowledge for better land and water management, and fire management policies.
 With our stakeholders, Landcare Australia has made available articles, videos and other resources to help landcarers and land managers appropriately integrate First Nations Peoples knowledge and more recent knowledge, into building ecological and community resilience.